um-cap-lab/um-cap-lab.github.io/_pages/about.md

 New members can request access to details about the lab resources and current plans [here](https://docs.google.com/document/d/1DVECiQFOCqaM4XC2l4ND0Ynx-DVYm2RxxN-EhL_yQus/edit?usp=sharing).

-In the coming years, we will be recruiting undergraduate and graduate research assistants, as well as postdoctoral researchers, with a focus on the intersection of computational modeling, language acquisition, and theoretical phonology.
+In the coming years, we will be recruiting passionate and talented undergraduate and graduate research assistants, as well as postdoctoral researchers, with a focus on the intersection of computational modeling, language acquisition, and theoretical phonology.
 Hiring details will be posted here—stay tuned!